Daniel J. Frey

 That wind says we can do it by ourselves.

-That wind which whips up rage, hate, anger.
+That wind that whips up rage, hate, anger.

 There can be no peace without honesty.

-One day a man took some friends out to go fishing.
+One day, a man took some friends fishing.

 While out on that lake, a storm came up.